Perkedel/After-Church/Documents/Misc/ydkj-ar-blind-cane.md

 > ♿ Disability

 Info: not including NSFW disabilities such as tilted penis.
 No, don't to Kaorfa like that!
+He is tremendously ashamed alot with that just so you know.
+Also removal of mature teeth is an amputation, an oral amputation.
+At least it's hidden from view.

 #### 1. Blindness / Low Vision